jonathanraitses/pixabayImageSearchApp/README.md

 Follow the prompts on the screen.
 An overview would be:
 * Landing page:
-  * Search Screen: input text and then click submit to be navigated to results
+  * Search Screen: input text and then click submit to be navigated to results after it finishes loading.
-    * Results Screen: scroll to see dynamically rendering items up to 200 entries and click on any image to be navigated to the details screen for that image.
+    * Results Screen: scroll to see dynamically rendering items up to 200 entries (single query max) and click on any image to be navigated to the details screen for that image.
       * Details: Once done click the results button to navigate back to results or swipe/click a tab to navigate to a different screen/tab.

 ## Version-History
+* 2.0
+    * Modularized the code and formatted styles more correctly.
 * 1.0
     * Final react-native build for challenge.
     * See [commit change](https://github.com/jonathan-raitses/Pixabay-Image-Search-App/commit/e2954424efd312d781471f8e78122d54e0b0f6e6)